makerportal/makerBLE/README.md

 # makerBLE
-Arduino codes for the nRF52840 MakerBLE board, compatible with the BLExAR app
+Arduino codes for the nRF52840 MakerBLE Bluetooth Low Energy Arduino board, compatible with the BLExAR iOS app.